nist-ionstorage/electrode/README.rst

     $ ipython notebook --pylab=inline --notebook-dir=notebooks --script

-and open "threefold" or "rfjunction" in the browser window that appears.
+and paste the sections from the tutorial.